JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-AdvancedPowerFxDevelopmentInCanvasApps.md

 - Write information back to the Contact **Description** field when a Contact is updated.
 This field should be read-only and not editable by the user.
 - Filter the existing Contact screen to only display Contacts that are external.
 A new field needs to be added to the Contact table, to support this requirement.

-You also need to diagnose some issues with the initial version of the app that was launched to the sellers.
-Sellers have reported that the app is slow to load and that some of the data is not displaying correctly.
-You plan to use the Monitor to diagnose these issues further.
+Wingtip Toys have also asked you to explore changing the existing data source of the canvas apps to a different 3rd party system.
+Based on your research, you have determined that this may lead to unintended side effects as a result of delegation and query limits.
+You therefore plan to experiment further so you can better understand the behaviours involved with delegation and the impact of using [Collections](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-data-sources#collections).
+Your plan is to use the Monitor tool to assist you in this diagnosis.

 ## Instructions